niyeldeii/essays/thinking_sand_blog_post.md

 And *Star Wars*—perhaps my favourite of all—treats sentient droids as agentic beings with personalities, loyalties, even something like souls.

-So we have two competing visions: AI as existential threat, and AI as partner in flourishing.
-Both are now embedded in our cultural imagination.
+So we have two competing visions: AI as existential threat versus AI as partner in flourishing.
+Both have embedded themselves in our cultural imagination.

 But here's what haunts me more than any single story: the recursion between art and life.